The traditional broken agency business model says that you should be paid for what you do for clients.

-What sets the surgeon apart is their training, speciality, track record, and expertise to lead the procedure.
+What sets the surgeon apart is their training, specialty, track record, and expertise to lead the procedure.

 As a patient, you want to work with a surgeon that has completed thousands of the procedures in question.

-Their expertise and experience is a reassurance to you that you're in good hands.
-As their patient, you'll be the beneficiary of the surgeon's past lessons learned.
+Their expertise and experience are a reassurance to you that you’re in good hands.
+As their patient, you’ll be the beneficiary of the surgeon’s past lessons learned.

 The same is true when it comes to client services.

-There are so many companies that are bleeding out on the table because they're facing an issue with their marketing, sales, and service model.
+So many companies are bleeding out on the table because they’re facing an issue with their marketing, sales, and service model.